Aston University BirminghamB4 7ET United Kingdom

 Aston Research centre in CHildren and Young people's health(ARCHY)

-I have a clinical background in Hearing therapy and have practised as a Hearing Therapist for the last 25 years.
+I have a clinical background in Hearing therapy and have practised as a Hearing Therapist for over 27 years.
 I moved to further education teaching and then to higher education teaching and research in the 2000s.
 My MSc is in Evidence-Based Healthcare (University of Oxford) and my doctorate examined medically unexplained hearing difficulties (University of Bath).
 I have led research into King-Kopetzky syndrome; tinnitus; hard to reach populations and coping processes.
 Currently I am working on shared decision making in audiology.

 My work examines the psychosocial influences of chronic hearing conditions.
 This extends from individual level responses (modelling coping) to institutional and cultural influences on hearing services (for example in residential care settings).
 Currently I am looking at ways of increasing recognition of patient preferences and shared decision making in audiology.

 We have produced decision aids for hearing loss and tinnitus.

 Please see our video on shared decision making and tinnitus.

 2017 - current Hearing loss and social isolation in residential care, impact for dementia.